-Marie Jahoda is an important figure in psychology in England as well as the United States.
+Marie Jahoda was an important figure in psychology in England as well as the United States.
 Her biography by Stuart Cook, himself a major figure in American social psychology, begins with the following words:

 While most women who entered psychology before the gender enlightenment of recent years encountered major obstacles in their professional careers, few have faced less promising circumstances than did Marie Jahoda.
 She was born into a Jewish family in a country and at a time when anti-Semitic discrimination was widespread.
 Most of the copies of the book reporting her first major research were burned because its authors were Jewish.
 She lived through World War II under the Nazi aerial bombardment of London.
 (Cook 1990, p.
 207)